-The Company believes that the claims and demands described above against CERP are without merit and intends to defend itself vigorously.
+Although none of the claims and demands described above against CERP are currently being litigated, the Company believes that such claims and demands are without merit and is prepared to defend itself vigorously.
 The claims against CEOC have been stayed due to the Chapter 11 process and, in some instances, the actions against CEC have been allowed to continue.
-We believe that the noteholder disputes have a reasonably possible likelihood of an adverse outcome, and due to the lack of specific monetary damages being claimed, and the general nature of the litigation and its relationship to the CEOC proceedings, we are not able to reasonably estimate a range of reasonably possible losses should any of the noteholder disputes ultimately be resolved against us.
+CEC believes that the noteholder disputes have a reasonably possible likelihood of an adverse outcome, and due to the lack of specific monetary damages being claimed, and the general nature of the litigation and its relationship to the CEOC proceedings, we are not able to reasonabl y estimate a range of reasonably possible losses should any of the noteholder disputes ultimately be resolved against us.
 Should these matters ultimately be resolved through litigation outside of the financial restructuring of CEOC, and should a court find in favor of the claimants in any of these noteholder disputes, such determination could have a material adverse effect on our business, financial condition, results of operations, and cash flows.